Annabelhxy/cse15l-lab-reports/lab-report3.md

 ```

-## Search a file with specific name
+## Search a file with specific name by using -name ".txt"
 This command will search for specific file in the directory.
 It's useful because it helps me find the specific file by using its name.
 Source: [LINK](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/)

 E.g.1